-Candidate – should respond and thank the recuiter and move on.
+Candidate – should respond and thank the recruiter and move on.

 It left me wondering.

-Anyway one such application i sent was to the U.N.
+Anyway, one such application I sent was to the U.N.
 I was not even shortlisted.
-But the recruiter had the decency and courtesy to write me to tell me.
+But the recruiter had the decency and courtesy to write to me to tell me.

 Feedback is very important since most applicants are pressed for time and some are desperately looking for work and are pressured to lay down all positive applications and evaluate which is best for them.